CMIS 160

 different colors are considered to be the same here)?
 List all these shapes.

 b) How many different uncolored walls of length n are there?
-Find a recurrence equation between the numbers.
-Solve the recurrence equation.

 c) Now we recognize color.
 The two length 7 walls to the right are